WatPro/Tutorials/201711_BirthdayCount/README.md

 * Calculator: find out the coming birthday, given DOB (from Person); calculator the difference between current date (from Time Manager) and that birthday

 When the program is tested, the Time Manager would be mocked, so there will be certain results anytime.
-Completely adopting this idea to finish a simple task is controversial, and here only a class was written up (BirthdayCalculation) to fulfil a task.
+Completely adopting this idea to finish a simple task is controversial, and here only a class was written up (BirthdayCalculation) to fulfil the task.

 Shell script `Test_BirthdayCalculation.sh` helps run tests.